What does Brexit mean for my business?

 the UKCA marking cannot be placed on products unless specifically required by UK legislation

-Note that UK businesses importing goods into the EU will still need to use the CE marking system.
+Note that UK businesses importing goods into the EU still need to use the CE marking system.

 If a business transports goods from outside the UK (eg from the EU) into the UK and it is the first business to sell these goods on the UK market, it will be classified as an ‘importer.’
 Importers are subject to additional requirements related to product conformity, including: